[3.13] Aspect of Carnage Ground Slam Berserker, Bosser, Fast, League starter

-- Using elder helmets you can get the mod "Nearby enemies take 9% increased physical damage" (ilvl 85 elder helmet) Which acts multiplicitively with everything but intimidate from tombfists, vulnerabilty if you have it, and pride.
-(It's still basically 9% more damage) I suggest you focus more on getting resists but do what you want.
+- Using elder helmets you can get the mod "Nearby enemies take 9% increased physical damage" (ilvl 85+ elder helmet) Which adds a bit more damage.
+I suggest you focus more on getting resists but do what you want.

-* Note this mod is a suffix, meaning its competing with resistances and stats for room on the item.
+* Note this mod is a suffix, meaning its competing with resistances and attributes for room on the item.

 - [Tombfist] These gloves have up to 6% life and an abyssal socket.
 It is corrupted frequently, So enfeeble (best defensive curse) or temporal chains curse on hit implicits are really cheap.
-Vulnerability curse on hit gloves are usually a couple exalts but are BiS for bossing as enfeeble/temp chains effect on bosses is almost nonexistent due to a hidden penalty.
-Socket it with a murderous eye jewel to intimidate enemies (which despite saying they take increased damage, it actually acts multiplicitively with most of your damage increases making it a 10% more damage multiplier)
+Vulnerability curse on hit gloves are usually a couple exalts but are better for bossing as enfeeble/temp chains effect on bosses is almost nonexistent due to a hidden penalty.
+Socket it with a murderous eye jewel to intimidate enemies (which despite saying they take increased damage, it actually acts multiplicitively with most of your damage increases.

 - [Hands of the High Templar] A tankier more expensive alternative to tombfist that also makes it easier to cap resists.
+These gloves are what I consider to be Best in Slot (BiS) depending on its corruptions.
 These gloves have up to 12% life and some resists, and uniquely can have up to 5 corruption implicits while still being able to have quality, sockets, and numeric values of implicits/explicits modified with orbs.
 There are several useful implicits it can have.

 - CORRUPTION IMPLICITS:

--Curse enemies with level (10-12) vulnerability/enfeeble/temporal chains on hit: DO NOT HAVE MORE THAN ONE CURSE ON HIT IMPLICIT, they will compete.
-Technically you can pick two if you annoint whispers of doom but I dont suggest this.
+-Curse enemies with level (10-12) vulnerability/enfeeble/temporal chains on hit: DO NOT HAVE MORE THAN ONE CURSE ON HIT IMPLICIT, you can only apply one.

 -(4-6)% Increased maximum life: Note you can blessed orb it to 6%.